stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 almost past management, and deaths ensued too frequently for the local undertakers fully to handle.
 Burials without embalming were made in rapid succession, and even the Christchurch Cemetery receiving tomb was crammed with coffins of the unembalmed dead.
-This circumstance was not without effect on West, who thought often of the irony of the situation&mdash;so many fresh specimens, yet none for his persecuted researches!
+This circumstance was not without effect on West, who thought often of the irony of the situation--so many fresh specimens, yet none for his persecuted researches!
 We were frightfully overworked, and the terrific mental and nervous strain made my friend brood morbidly.

-  But West&rsquo;s gentle enemies were no less harassed with prostrating duties.
+  But West's gentle enemies were no less harassed with prostrating duties.
 College had all but closed, and every doctor of the medical faculty was helping to fight the typhoid plague.
 Dr. Halsey in particular had distinguished himself in sacrificing service, applying his extreme skill with whole-hearted energy to cases which many others shunned because of danger